dkiovics/fluid_simulator/README.md

 # fluid_simulator
-A basic 3D PIC/FLIP/APIC fluid simulation application
+A basic 3D PIC/FLIP/APIC fluid simulation application with a screen-space fluid surface renderer.

 ## Brief project description
 This is a pretty basic fluid simulation project that I've made as a part of my BSc thesis.

 The application is able to function in either 2D or 3D, and the user can choose between PIC/FLIP/APIC simulation modes.
 The simulator itself can be fine tuned pretty well, and you can also play around with obstacles and particle sources/sinks.

+The fluid surface visualization is also pretty customizable, you can select between different modes, or turn it off completely.

 Controls:
 - WASD, SPACE and SHIFT move the camera in space